The ‘Needs to Know’

 62. And now it’s all downhill back to the start of our walk…

-So that’s our walk done & we’ve achieved ‘The 7 Church Challenge’
+So that’s this walk done & you’ve achieved ‘The 7 Church Challenge’

-This really is a great walk, although we did it on a beautiful summer’s day.
+This really is a great walk.
 The negatives of unkept paths (only a few) are by far out numbered by the positives of stunning villages, the Great Ouse & just the general peacefulness of this walk, mixed with the opportunity to see some wildlife

 So on achieving the ‘Challenge’ how did we feel…